Skip to Content

 Calculate Inclination at Any Year

-To calculate planetary inclinations to the invariable plane for any year, see the Formulas page which provides the complete Excel formulas.
+To calculate planetary inclinations to the invariable plane for any year, see the Formulas page which provides the complete formulas.
+For the underlying ascending node values and how they were derived, see Plane Calibration.

 Summary